-A delicious homemade turkey soup in under 30 minutes?
+The best instant pot turkey soup in just 30 minutes?
 Yep.
-Instant pot turkey soup is a quick, easy and yummy weeknight meal-in-a-bowl.
-Pure comfort food.
+This soul-warming, comforting soup is a quick, easy and yummy weeknight meal-in-a-bowl.

-Swap the turkey with chicken for a homemade chicken soup if you like.
+It’s one of my favorite instant pot soup recipes.
+Swap the turkey with chicken for a homemade chicken soup if you prefer, also a delicious soup.

 You can vary the flavor profile of this turkey vegetable soup according to your preferences, but the bare basics are the same.
 You need: